 All in all – WOW – just WOW!

 What to bring:

 You will need to bring sunscreen, a hat, your camera, mosquito repellent and a change of clothes (you will get dirty/wet).
-Women are asked to swim in shirt and shorts in order to respect the Thai culture.
+Women are asked to swim in shirt and shorts in order to respect the Thai culture, so don’t take along your bikini like I did – oops!
 Please bring yellow bananas, you will make new friends !

 What does it cost: